 Students with a strong record in their major courses and an interest in graduate study are eligible to apply for the four-year BA/MA program in linguistics.
 Applications should be made no later than spring quarter of the junior year.
-To be considered for this program, students must demonstrate that they will be able to complete by the end of their senior year all Weinberg College requirements for the BA degree plus the department's requirements for the MA degree.
-See Accelerated Master's Programs in the Undergraduate Education section of this catalog.
+To be considered for this program, students must demonstrate that they will be able to complete by the end of their senior year all Weinberg College requirements for the BA degree plus the department's requirements for the MA degree. see Accelerated Master's Programs on page 45.